 Nutritional methods (interventions) to improve infant and young children's growth have not been comprehensively or systematically assessed for urban slums.
 We included 15 studies in the review, involving 9261 children less than five years old and 3664 pregnant women.
 About 73% of children were less than one year old.
 The interventions provided maternal education; nutrient supplementation of mothers, infants, and children; improving nutrition systems; or a combination of these but not dietary modification.
 The reliability of the studies was very low to moderate overall because studies were not designed to cope with research problems linked to urban slum communities, such as high mobility and high loss of participants to follow-up.
 This meant that the effectiveness of the intervention could not be properly assessed at later dates.

-We assessed the effect of results using statistics combined with the biological/health importance of the effect.
+We assessed the effect of interventions taking both statistical and clinical significance into account.
 Where intervention outcomes were statistically insignificant, we conclude there was 'unclear effect'.

 There was no effect of giving mothers nutrient supplementation on birth weight and length, there were inconclusive results for nutrient supplementation in infants and children on improving children's height or stunting status, there was a positive impact on birth weight of maternal education interventions where there was a positive difference in birth weight of 478 g in infants exposed to the intervention, and inconclusive results of improving health systems that support nutrition on children's stunting status and a positive effect on height.
 There were no reported side effects from these interventions.